 Alex de Jounge, MSN, RN, has been a registered nurse for over 30 years.
-Alex was born in India of Swedish parents and emigrated to California in 1970 when she was 5 years old.
+Alex was born in India of Swedish parents and immigrated to California in 1970 when she was 5 years old.
 She moved to Santa Maria in 1994 to raise her family.
 She currently works at Allan Hancock College as the coordinator of student health services that provides medical and mental health services for students at the college.
-She is the current president of Health Services Association of California Community Colleges which supports student access to quality health services on community college campuses through out the state.
+She is an active member in Health Services Association of California Community Colleges which supports student access to quality health services on community college campuses throughout the state.

-Denise Manriquez has worked for Transitions-Mental Health Association for 15 years as a Peer Provider.
-She is the Program Coordinator of The LEAD Project (Lived, Experience, Advocacy & Development) which trains mental health advocates to work for changes in public policies and represent the concerns of persons with mental illness living in Northern Santa Barbara County.
-She is a founding member of the AFMW and hopes to use this platform to raise community awareness and reduce the stigma for those whose lives are touch by mental illness.
+Denise Manriquez has worked for Transitions-Mental Health Association for 18 years as a peer provider of mental health services.
+In addition, she is the current Program Manager of Recovery Learning Centers in the cities of Lompoc and Santa Maria as well as The LEAD Project (Lived, Experience, Advocacy & Development).
+She is a founding member of the AFMW and hopes to use this platform to raise community awareness and reduce the stigma for those whose lives are touched by mental illness.